-Poor water quality, chemicals in the water and lack of cleaning may damage the media's performance.
+Poor water quantity, insufficient water supply, chemicals in the water and lack of cleaning may damage the media's performance.

 2. Water consumption

 When designing the water systems, planning the quantity of water required to run your evaporative cooling system is equally as important as evaluating the water quality.